freezecoder/vcfToTable/README.md

 Usage
 =========================

-Once you have a snpEff database e.g. hg19, run the pipeline as below
+Once you have a snpEff database e.g. hg19,  Set the $SNPEFF variable in the ```vcf_shortAnnotationTable.sh``` script to the snpEff installation on your system.
+A minimum memory requirement of ~2G RAM is recommended to run this pipeline.

+.Run the pipeline as below

 ```
 vcf_shortAnnotationTable.sh   snpeff_db input.vcf.gz output